bayareala8s/Architecting-on-Azure/Databricks/README.md

 In this example, a database named `my_database` is created, a table named `my_table` is created in this database, a view named `my_view` is created based on this table, a function named `my_function` is created, and a property is set for the table.

+### Data Governance

+Data Governance refers to the overall management of the availability, usability, integrity, and security of the data employed in an enterprise.
+It's a set of processes, roles, policies, standards, and metrics that ensure the effective and efficient use of information in enabling an organization to achieve its goals.
+Here are some key aspects of data governance:

+1. **Data Quality**: Ensuring that data is accurate, consistent, and reliable.
+This involves data cleansing, data integration, and data consolidation.

+2. **Data Security**: Protecting data from unauthorized access to ensure privacy and confidentiality.
+This includes managing user permissions and credentials, and implementing data encryption.

+3. **Data Privacy**: Ensuring that sensitive data, such as personal information, is managed in a way that complies with regulations and protects individual privacy.

+4. **Data Compliance**: Ensuring data management processes are in line with relevant laws, policies, and regulations.

+5. **Data Lifecycle Management**: Managing the flow of data throughout its lifecycle, from creation and initial storage to the time when it becomes obsolete and is deleted.

+6. **Data Architecture, Analysis, and Design**: Defining how data is stored, arranged, integrated, and put to use in data systems and in organizations.

+7. **Metadata Management**: Providing a repository of data to be used by the data stewards and other data governance staff to manage an organization's data dictionary.

+8. **Master Data Management**: Ensuring the enterprise has a single source of truth.

+9. **Data Stewardship**: Assigning responsibility for data quality to members of an organization to ensure accountability.

+Effective data governance ensures that data is consistent and trustworthy, which is crucial for operational efficiency, regulatory compliance, and business intelligence.